mpjohns9/EKF-SLAM/turtlelib/README.md

 4. Why are some of the constructors in Transform2D explicit (refer to a specific C++ core guideline in your answer)?

-They are single argument constructors, so by default, they should be declared explicit (C.46).
+They are single argument constructors, so by default, they should be declared explicit (C.46). [to avoid unwanted implicit conversions]

 5. Why is Transform2D::inv() declared const while Transform2D::operator*=() is not?